Interim v Final Parenting Orders

 - For a party to undergo drug testing; or

 - For the parties to undertake and complete a post-separation parenting program.

 When making orders relating to children, whether they are interim or final orders, the Court must make orders that are in the best interests of the children.

-The types of final orders the Court can make include, the allocation of parental responsibility, with whom the children shall live and how often they will spend time with the other party and how the parties are to communicate with the children.
+The types of final orders the court can make include orders for who has parental responsibility, orders for with whom the children shall live and how often they will spend time with the other parent and how the parties are to communicate with the children.